 Fried rice is known for being a quick and easy comfort food, but it’s also the perfect meal for one – especially if you haven’t got much food in the house or you’re not in the mood to cook anything complicated.

-You might want to make BBC chef James Martin’s special fried rice for one, which uses chicken, ham, peas, eggs, and spring onions.
+You might like to make BBC chef James Martin’s special fried rice for one, which uses chicken, ham, peas, eggs, and spring onions.
 It only takes around 15 minutes and creates very little washing up.

 10. Berry cobbler

 Not really a cobbler person?
-Just head over to Brit + Co to check out 16 other ideas for indulgent single-serving desserts: from crème brûlée to peanut butter cookies, there are plenty of options for those evenings when you’re craving something sweet.
+Just head over to Brit + Co to check out 16 other ideas for indulgent single-serving desserts.
+From crème brûlée to peanut butter cookies, there are plenty of options for those evenings when you’re craving something sweet.

 And if you’re a bit of a chocoholic, why not try Rest Less member Mandy’s 5-minute chocolate mug cake recipe?